Access Control Biometrics

-Unlike keys, electronic swipe cards, proximity cards, chip and pin cards, or keypad number sequences, access through a biometric reader cannot be transferred from person to person unless explicitly authorized, it is unique, which is what makes biometric readers and biometric technology more secure.
+Unlike keys, electronic swipe cards, proximity cards, chip and pin cards, or keypad number sequences, access through a biometric reader cannot be transferred from person to person unless explicitly authorised.
+It is unique, which is what makes biometric readers and biometric technology more secure.

 From major government applications to commercial buildings, our biometric readers & biometric systems provide the ultimate in security, reliability and convenience.
 While perfect for applications large and small, their low error rates translate into incredible reliability.
 High volume, high throughput environments cannot tolerate errors, so the value of handreaders increases as the population grows.

-The authorized person must subsequently provide the same physical characteristic, for example, their hand, to be read and recognized by the biometric reader before access is granted.
+The authorised person must subsequently provide the same physical characteristic, for example their hand, to be read and recognised by the biometric reader before access is granted.

 The uniqueness of a fingerprint can be determined by the pattern of ridges and furrows as well as the minutiae points.
 There are five basic fingerprint patterns: arch, tented arch, left loop, right loop and whorl.
 Loops make up 60% of all fingerprints, whorls account for 30%, and arches for 10%.